When it comes to getting a mortgage, you have tons of options these days.

 There are thousands of online mortgage lenders out there like Loan Depot and SoFi.
-They offer very competitive rates and the entire transaction from start to finish is done online, by phone and mail.
+They offer very competitive rates, and the entire transaction from start to finish is done online, by phone, and by mail.

-This may be a new concept to those who are used to walking into a brick and mortar lender to apply for a loan, but there are a lot of advantages to using online mortgage companies.
+This may be a new concept to those who are used to walking into a brick and mortar lender to apply for a loan, but there are many advantages to using online mortgage companies.

 Pros of Using Online Lenders

-One advantage to using an online lender is that you can expect to get the most competitive interest rate.
+One advantage of using an online lender is that you can expect to get the most competitive interest rate.

-The mortgage industry is one of the most competitive online spaces because of the high margins lenders make on a loan, so lenders offer the absolute best rates to be able to compete.
+The mortgage industry is one of the most competitive online spaces because of the high margins lenders make on a loan, so lenders offer the absolute best rates to compete.

-It’s very easy to go to a website fill out an online loan application and get a quote in minutes.
-In order to close loans, lenders have to offer the most competitive rates possible or they won’t earn borrowers business.
+It’s effortless to go to a website, fill out an online loan application, and get a quote in minutes.
+To close loans, lenders have to offer the most competitive rates possible, or they won’t earn borrower’s business.

 If you have a quote from your local bank, take a look online.
-There is a good chance there are several companies that can easily beat the rate you were quoted from your bank.
+There is a good chance that several companies can easily beat the rate you were quoted from your bank.

 But they don’t all offer FHA loans or VA loans requiring low down payments.
-First time buyers can often find some great loan programs online that may not be offered by a local mortgage company.
+First-time buyers can often find some great loan programs online that a local mortgage company may not offer.

-If you have some credit issues you’re more likely to find a lender that can help you get approved.
-For instance most brick and mortar lenders will require at least a 640 credit score.
-However, there are many online mortgage lenders that require just a 580 credit score, or even lower for FHA loans.
+If you have some credit issues, you’re more likely to find a lender that can help you get approved.
+For instance, most brick and mortar lenders will require at least a 640 credit score.
+However, many online mortgage lenders require just a 580 credit score or even lower for FHA loans.

-By the time you get a quote you’ve spent a couple hours of your day at a bank for a single quote.
+By the time you get a quote, you’ve spent a couple of hours of your day at a bank for a single quote.

 Or you can Google a few online lenders and complete 5 loan applications in an hour and pick the best deal.
-It’s much easier and saves you quite a bit of time.
+It’s much easier, and it saves you quite a bit of time.

 Cons of Using Online Mortgage Lenders

-Loan officers with local lenders usually have to build relationships in order to get more loans.
-Your local bank may be more invested in closing your loan because they are hoping to earn future referrals from your real estate agent.
+Loan officers with local lenders usually have to build relationships to get more loans.
+Your local bank may be more invested in closing your loan because they hope to earn future referrals from your real estate agent.

 Closing costs include fees the lender charges for processing and funding the loan.
 It’s true that with both online and brick and mortar lenders that there may be some hidden fees.

-Because the world of online mortgages is so competitive so lenders may have a lot of fine print clarifying the offers you see.
-Make sure you look closely and ask lots of questions to make sure there are no surprises at closing.
+Because the world of online mortgages is so competitive, lenders may have a lot of fine print clarifying the offers you see.
+Make sure you look closely and ask lots of questions to ensure there are no surprises at closing.

 Getting a mortgage with an online lender has many advantages and few disadvantages.
 You can expect to get the lowest rates and have more loan programs to choose from with an online mortgage company.

-When it comes to getting a mortgage with bad credit online lenders win hands down.
-Most banks will not be able to work with credit scores below 640, but online you can find lenders able to go down to a 580 score, or even lower.
+When it comes to getting a mortgage with bad credit, online lenders win hands down.
+Most banks will not work with credit scores below 640, but online, you can find lenders able to go down to a 580 score or even lower.

-If you’re looking into getting a mortgage in the near future you should feel confident about getting the best deal from an online mortgage company.
+If you’re looking into getting a mortgage soon, you should feel confident about getting the best deal from an online mortgage company.